Asim Umar: Early life and education

+Militancy

-Umar is said to have traveled to Afghanistan where he met Osama bin Laden, and later joined Harkat-ul-Jihad al-Islami (HUJI), a Jihadist group with branches across the Indian Subcontinent.
+Umar is said to have traveled to Afghanistan where he met Osama bin Laden, and later joined Harkat-ul-Jihad al-Islami (HUJI), a Jihadist group with branches across the Indian subcontinent.
 Umar's affiliation with Al-Qaeda was reportedly solidified after the Pakistani government's 2007 storming of the radical Lal Masjid seminary, resulting in the deaths of many militants.
 He is said to have made contact with Ilyas Kashmiri, a top jihadist with close links to al-Qaeda.

 In 2009, Indian intelligence officials visited Asim Umar's house in Deepa Sarai, Uttar Pradesh.
 Umar was missing for 14 years at that time and was presumed dead.
 Indian officials informed Umar's family that their son was alive and working for a terrorist organisation.
 After hearing the news, Umar's father promptly inserted advertisements in newspapers where he disowned his son.

 Umar quickly began playing a prominent role as a propagandist in video releases from al-Qaeda and authored at least four books promoting jihad.
 By April 2014, several months before being named leader of AQIS, Al Qaeda was identifying Umar as the head of its sharia committee in Pakistan.

 In September 2014, al-Qaeda leader Ayman al-Zawahiri announced the creation of al-Qaeda in the Indian Subcontinent (AQIS) and introduced Asim Umar as its leader in a video posted online.

 In 2016 and 2018, the United States had designated Asim Umar a Specially Designated Global Terrorist in the Specially Designated Nationals and Blocked Persons List.

+Death

 On 23 September 2019, Afghan officials announced that Asim Umar was killed in a joint US-Afghan military raid in the Afghan Province of Helmand.
 40 Afghan civilians and six other al-Qaeda militants were also killed in the raid.